Family & Youth Research Network

-Our research team regularly has new studies starting that need participants.
-We have a wide variety of studies including both observational (no treatment) and intervention (medication and/or therapy treatment).
+Our research team regularly initiates new studies that are open for participant enrollment.
+We offer a wide variety of studies, including both observational (no treatment) and intervention (medication and/or therapy treatment).
 Below is a list of current studies that are enrolling participants.
+Click to expand on a study to get more information or keyword search in the search bar.

 Attention in Autism